amrita-pc/bash-tips/bash_array.md

 METHOD 1#
 ##########

-- create empty array with arrayname=()
+- Create empty array with arrayname=()
-- iterate through elements using for loop, and add the value of each element ("$x") to the array
+- Iterate through elements using for loop, and add the value of each element ("$x") to the array

 #!/bin/bash